The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: X-ray, optical, and near-infrared data

 \subsubsection{Processing of released catalogues}

-We process the LS DR10 south and LS DR9 north data independently because the filter responses of the DECam differ from those of the cameras used by the MzLS and BASS.
-Fortunately, there is a common area of 341\,deg$^2$ between the two survey parts, which we use to perform consistency checks (see Section \ref{sec:richness}).
+We processed the LS DR10 south and LS DR9 north data independently because the filter responses of the DECam differ from those of the cameras used by the MzLS and BASS.
+Fortunately, there is a common area of 341\,deg$^2$ between the two survey parts, which we used to perform consistency checks (see Section \ref{sec:richness}).

 Each source in the LS has MASKBITS and FITBITS flags.
-They encode possible issues encountered in the data (mask) or during the catalog inference process (fit).\footnote{\url{http://legacysurvey.org/dr10/bitmasks}} We discard sources that have set any of the MASKBITS=[0,1,4,7,10,11,12,13] when FITBITS!=9.
+They encode possible issues encountered in the data (mask) or during the catalog inference process (fit).\footnote{\url{http://legacysurvey.org/dr10/bitmasks}} We discarded sources that have set any of the MASKBITS=[0,1,4,7,10,11,12,13] when FITBITS!=9.
 This mainly affects regions around bright and medium bright stars, around bright galaxies in the Siena Galaxy Atlas \citep{Moustakas2021aa}, and around globular clusters.
-The bright galaxies in the Siena Galaxy Atlas are kept even when the listed MASKBITS are set.
+The bright galaxies in the Siena Galaxy Atlas were kept even when the listed MASKBITS had been set.

-\subsection{Spectroscopic Galaxy Redshift Compilation}
+\subsection{Spectroscopic galaxy redshift compilation}

-We have compiled 4,882,137 spectroscopic galaxy redshifts from the literature.
-This compilation serves two goals: calibrating the red-sequence models (Appendix \ref{sec:redseq}; $\sim$90,000 redshifts) and calculating spectroscopic cluster redshifts and velocity dispersions.
+We have compiled 4\,882\,137 spectroscopic galaxy redshifts from the literature.
+This compilation serves two goals: calibrating the red-sequence models (Appendix \ref{sec:redseq}; $\sim$90\,000 redshifts) and calculating spectroscopic cluster redshifts and velocity dispersions.
 The references considered to create the compilation are listed in Appendix \ref{sec:spec_compilation_refs}.
 There, we list the selection criteria applied to the published catalogs to retrieve high-quality redshifts and to avoid stars or quasi-stellar objects.
 Dedicated spectroscopic follow-up programs are being undertaken for \erass clusters.
-We include 154 unpublished galaxy redshifts from Balzer et al. (in prep), who utilize the VIRUS instrument \citep{Hill2021} on the Hobby-Eberly Telescope \citep{Ramsey1998,Hill2021}.
+We included 154 unpublished galaxy redshifts from Balzer et al. (in prep), who utilize the VIRUS instrument \citep{Hill2021} on the \textit{Hobby-Eberly Telescope} \citep{Ramsey1998,Hill2021}.

-All galaxies in the spectroscopic compilation are matched to sources in the LS catalogs using a search radius of 1$\arcsec$.
-If multiple redshifts are available for a source, we choose the redshift from the closest match.
+All galaxies in the spectroscopic compilation were matched to sources in the LS catalogs using a search radius of 1$\arcsec$.
+If multiple redshifts were available for a source, we chose the redshift from the closest match.

-\section{Measurement of Cluster Candidate Counterparts in the Optical and Near-infrared}
+\section{Measurement of cluster candidate counterparts in the optical and near-infrared}

 Star formation in galaxies is quickly quenched after the galaxy reaches the first peri-center on its orbit in the cluster \citep[e.g.,][]{Oman2016,Lotz2019}.
 Optical and near-infrared colors of quenched galaxies are relatively insensitive to stellar ages older than a few Gyrs \citep[e.g.,][]{Bruzual2003aa}.
 Hence, cluster members can be identified by relatively uniform optical and near-infrared colors.
 These colors strongly depend on redshift, enabling the measurement of photometric cluster redshifts.
 We identify an X-ray extended source (cluster candidate) as a genuine galaxy cluster by associating it with a coincident overdensity of red-sequence galaxies.
 The reliability of the identification depends on several factors that we investigate and quantify in the following sections.